 The pin oak (not to be confused with the northern pin oak) is a bottomland tree, often found near swampy areas.
-It usually isn't found in standing water, but can withstand seasonal flooding.
+It doesn't tolerate standing water, but can withstand seasonal flooding.

-The branches have a characteristic appearance - angled upward on the top half of the tree, and angled downward near the base of the tree.
+The branches have a characteristic appearance - angled upward near the top of the tree, and angled downward near the base of the tree.

 The name "pin oak" refers to the pin-like shoots that can be found on the trunk and the limbs.
 Often retains many small dead limbs.